Heather's Historicals

 Writing Retreats

 The retreat will feature both instruction and guided writing exercises, plus one-on-one critiquing and coaching from Brian.
 You’ll also have lots of time to relax, rejuvenate, and reconnect with your creativity.
-All writing levels welcome.
-Whether you’re just beginning or have a novel in progress, please join us

 "Give yourself four days of writing time – a long weekend of instruction, inspiration and creativity.
 Award yourself with time away from distractions, with no dishes to do, delicious food at every meal, and with the leisure you need to sit with your feet up and write.